 Communal cleaning, grounds maintenance and window cleaning

 Depending on where you live, you may benefit from certain services such as communal cleaning, grounds maintenance and/or window cleaning.
 These services are paid for by your service charge.
-Please check your tenancy agreement or annual charge notification if you are not sure what services you should receive.
+Please check your agreement if you are not sure what services you should receive.

 You can download a specification here.